Fireplace screens: safety and potentially very decorative

 The disadvantage is that the fire is seen more through the fireplace screen than would be the case if the fireplace screen were a bit lower.

-An English fender solves this dilemma between the view of the fire and safety by moving the fireplace screen even further away from the fire (considerably in front of the fireplace), often with a metal base to catch sparks, so that the height can be a bit less and the fire is more visible.
+An English fender solves this dilemma between the view of the fire and safety by moving the fireplace screen even further away from the fire (considerably in front of the fireplace), often with a metal base to catch sparks, so that the height can be a bit less and the view on the fire is better.

 Get a recommendation

-Should you still have doubts about which fireplace screen would fit best, then you can feel free to call us (+31.653493998) or e-mail (email@example.com).
-With the sizes of your fireplace and a photo if possible, we can undoubtedly make a good recommendation.
+Should you still have doubts about which fireplace screen would fit best, then you can feel free to call us (+31.653493998) or e-mail ([email protected]).
+With the sizes of your fireplace and a photo if possible, we can undoubtedly make a good recommendation for the best fireplace screens for your fireplace.